roverdotcom/django-device-notifications/README.md

 2. celery

 ## Usage
-First, you need to add these constants to your settings.py.
-Here some examples:
+First, you need to add these constants to your `settings.py`.
+For example,

 ```python
 INSTALLED_APPS = (